tyrw/css-tricks-react-auth/README.md

 ## React SSO (Single Sign On)

-From here, you can add social identity providers like Google, Facebook, and LinkedIn to your React application, or business identity providers like Azure AD, Office365, and more.
+With the basics in place, you can add social identity providers like Google, Facebook, and LinkedIn to your React application, or business identity providers like Azure AD, Office365, and more.

 You do this by creating an application with the identity provider (e.g. Google), and then adding that application's credentials to the Userfront dashboard.
 The result is a modified sign on experience: